 A straight edge – I use a 1.5-meter (4-5 feet) aluminium bar 8mm wide which I bought for a few dollars from the local aluminium fabricator, but any straight edge that works for you will do.
 The 8mm bar fits into N Scale track.
 Some shelving vertical metal supports also work and are the exact fit for N Scale track, ensuring you get straight track laid straight.

 On curves, you can use “track setters” for the respective curve radius.
-With multiple curved tracks I make a template for the inside track from thin plywood and then use the track spacers to ensure the curved tracks are “parallel”.
+With multiple curved tracks I make a template for the inside track from thin plywood and then use the track spacers to ensure the additional curved tracks are “parallel”.
 I do make a short easement at the beginning and end of the curve.
 My minimum radius is 18-20 inches.
 If you don’t have that luxury (of larger radius) you may need to use a track setter to ensure the track radius is even.

 Caulk and caulk gun.
 I use grey caulk but if you have a heavy industry area you may prefer a brown colour.